Last Updated on: 8th October 2023, 12:46 pm

 The wood is also quite tough, so it can be used to create obstacles and toys.

 Poplar wood is celebrated for its versatility, so it’s used to make crates and storage boxes.
 This can be a brittle wood, but it is ideal for hermit crabs who enjoy shedding it.

 Naturally, this brittleness has a downside.
-Don’t expect poplar to hold the weight of lots of hermit crabs indefinitely, which could lead to a fall.
+Don’t expect poplar to hold the weight of many hermit crabs indefinitely, which could lead to a fall.
 Poplar branches often snap and fall from trees.

 Some people use sycamore wood as an alternative to maple.
 This wood is often used for home furnishings, which means it has the same pros and cons as maple.

-If you need a safe, stable wood, sycamore is readily available and cheaper than maple.
-You can use this bark if you live close to American or California sycamores.
+Sycamore is readily available and cheaper than maple if you need a safe, stable wood.
+You can use this bark if you live near American or California sycamores.

 The wood of a willow tree, which typically grows in wet climes, is much softer than oak or maple.
 This means that hermit crabs will enjoy nibbling on willow; it’s safe for them to do so, as willow has medicinal properties.

-The bark and branches of willow trees are a good addition to a hermit crab tank.
+The bark and branches of willow trees are an excellent addition to a hermit crab tank.
 However, you may need to replace it more often than other types of wood.

 Wood That’s Not Safe for Hermit Crabs

 As discussed, not all wood is safe for hermit crabs.
 The following types of wood, in particular, must be kept out of a hermit crab tank.
 If your hermit crabs eat these woods, they’ll become sick.

 Avoid evergreen woods like pine, cedar, and redwood.
-These trees are evergreen for a reason – their barks contain natural pesticides.
+These trees are evergreen for a reason – their bark contains natural pesticides.
 Unfortunately, this can lead to breathing difficulties and lung damage.

 Trees that yield fruits should also be avoided, as the bark can be prone to disease.
 If hermit crabs chew on this bark, they can grow sick.
 If in doubt, avoid any fruit trees.
 Steer clear of these fruit trees: